rxrossi/arbitrary-equivalence/Notes.md

 # preProcessLeft & preProcessRight
 Will be passed to getArrayOfEntries

-An example considering likeArrays would be compareLineByLine will compare the same lPath to the rParh In case I decide to use a class, I would return the line and its last location part would instead of string or number, be a class, for this I would need to work on preProcessLeft and getArrayOfEntries, the solution would be to modify function createLocation inside getArrayOfEntries, but I gotta think if this is really necessary
-Contrary to the previous paragraph, it would probably correctly identify as class or I would need to modify getType inside getArrayOfEntries on postProcess I could change it to print the way I want it
+An example considering likeArrays would be compareLineByLine will compare the same lPath to the rParh It would probably correctly identify as class or I would need to modify getType inside getArrayOfEntries on postProcess I could change it to print the way I want it

 Think about how I should print a line which last location is like ['sons', 'class'], and value is an instance of likeArray.receved(), indicating that this is actually different